 - Can my User Name and password be shared with others in my office so that they can enter and review data?
 If not, what do I need to do to obtain access for them?

 Each person that needs access to Gateway should have their own User Name and password.
 Each local unit will have one official that is responsible for submitting the 100R.
 The responsible official is the executive officer of the unit or his designee.
 The designee cannot be a contractor or vendor.
 It must be an employee of the unit.
 The responsible official may request that additional User Names be created with either Edit rights or Review rights.
 These additional User Names will not have submission rights, but can be used by others to enter or review data (e.g. office staff, consultants, vendors and/or board members).
 The official is responsible for submitting a complete and accurate 100R regardless of who entered or reviewed the data.
-If you want to add a new user with Edit or Review rights to the 100R or delete a user’s access, email firstname.lastname@example.org with the unit’s name, county, user’s name, email address and what access they need.
+If you want to add a new user with Edit or Review rights to the 100R or delete a user’s access, fill out the Limited Delegation of Authority Form.
 Please note that deleting a user’s access to the 100R will not affect their access to other Gateway applications such as the Annual Financial Report or Budget.
-Contact DLGF to delete a user’s access to their applications.
+Contact DLGF at firstname.lastname@example.org to delete a user’s access to their applications.

 - What is my password?

 Your password is the same one you use when accessing Gateway to submit your Annual Financial Report, Budgets, etc. If you recently requested access, your new User Name and password should have been communicated to you.
 If not, see the following FAQ.